 When you’re upside down on a car loan, the amount you owe on your loan is more than the vehicle is worth.
-If you’re trying to get out from an upside down or “underwater” loan, making a lump sum payment is the easiest way to do so, if you are able.
+Making a lump sum payment is the easiest way to get out of an upside down car loan.

-Of course, this is not the only way to surface from an underwater loan.
+Of course, this is not the only way get right side up on a car loan.
 You can keep making loan payments, but you’ll still be losing equity on it.
 Or, you can sell the car and absorb the financial loss that comes with it.

 These may not be the most appealing options, but they can help free yourself from an unwanted vehicle.